awslabs/aws-deployment-framework/docs/user-guide.md

     regions: [eu-central-1, us-west-1]
     name: another_step
     wave:
-      # (Optional) This forces the pipeline to split this OU into separate
+      # (Optional) The size forces the pipeline to split this OU into separate
       # stages, each stage containing up to X accounts
       size: 30
     exclude: